ARFComCoin/ARFComCoin/README.md

-ARFComCoin (ARF) - a 'faster' version of Litecoin which also uses scrypt as a proof of work scheme and is intended for microtransactions.
+ARFComCoin (ACC) - a 'faster' version of Litecoin which also uses scrypt as a proof of work scheme and is intended for microtransactions.
  - 60 second block targets
  - 87000 total coins